City-of-Helsinki/helfi-test-automation-python/README.md

 If we want to run all the cases without restrictions.
 We simply leave out **-i -e -t** or others spesifying the testcases.

 # CI
 Testcases are run at the moment only in sote/kymp instances in event when pull request in being merged into master.
-You can find robot runs from Actions -tab under these instances. *However* while writing this text there is an task underway to divide robot tests under kymp,sote, kasko etc. instances instead of this one test-automation repo, thus this information might be a bit outdated.
+You can find robot runs from Actions -tab under these instances. *However* while writing this text(12/22) there is an task underway to divide robot tests under kymp,sote, kasko etc. instances instead of this one test-automation repo, thus this information here might be a bit outdated.

-In github runs also [Pabot](https://github.com/mkorpela/pabot) is used.
-But it can be used in local envs also.
-Purpose of it is to speed up running tests by parallel execution.

-      Current pabot version is  2.5.2   (4/2022)

 # Useful information (For Windows Users):
 ### For cleaning up logs and such before each run, you can chain commands and remove the robotframework-reports folder altogether before your test run as follows (in windows):